cms-hwen/SPSpsi2SJ/README.md

 	cd CMSSW_10_2_5/src
 	cmsenv

-Then, copy the SPSpsi2SJ.tar to the src/ and extract it.
+Then, copy the SPSpsi2SJ for git to the src/:
+	git clone git@github.com:fdzyffff/SPSpsi2SJ.git

 There are three steps to generate the private full-SIM events.
 step1: GENSIM